Albrecht Brandi

 U-967 Apr, 1944 1 Jul 1944 1 patrol (37 days)

-Brandi spent six months on board the cruiser Karlsruhe for basic naval training before he completed the usual course of instruction in the Marine-schule Flensburg-Mürvik from June 1936 to March 1937.
+Brandi spent six months on board the cruiser Karlsruhe for basic naval training before attending Marineschule Flensburg-Mürvik from June 1936 to March 1937.

-After some further training he was WO on several minesweepers.
-Brandi was on board M-1 as part of the 1.Minensuchflottille when it took part in the September 1939 attack on the Polish Westerplatte as cover ship for the German battleship Schleswig Holstein.
+After additional training he served as WO on several minesweepers.
+Brandi was on board M-1 as part of the 1.Minensuchflottille when it took part in the September 1939 attack on the Polish Westerplatte as escort for the German battleship Schleswig Holstein.

 At this time Brandi made a first attempt to transfer to U-boats, but his application was refused.
 In May 1940 he became commander of the minesweeper M-1.
-In April 1941 Brandi began submarine training in Neustadt/Holstein.
-It was his second attempt to transfer to submarines.
-He completed the necessary courses of instruction and then waited for orders.
-Finally he was ordered to the St. Nazaire base, from where he started his first U-boat patrol.
+In April 1941 Brandi's second attempt to transfer to U-boats was successful and he began training at Neustadt/Holstein.
+Following completion of training there he was ordered to the base at St. Nazaire.

 The first U-boat patrol

-At the end of 1941, Brandi embarked on his first submarine patrol as commander-in-training ("Kommandantenschüler", also known in German as "Konfirmand") on board U-552, the well known "Red Devil Boat" commanded by Kptlt.
+At the end of 1941 Brandi embarked on his first submarine patrol as commander-in-training (Kommandantenschüler, also known in the Kriegsmarine as Konfirmand) aboard U-552, the famous "Red Devil Boat" commanded by Kptlt.
 Erich Topp.

-The first area of operations was to be the Azores, but at sea they received new orders to head for the Canadian coast.
-With neither winter equipment nor good maps, they arrived at their new operational area off Cape Race, where Topp sank two ships of some 7,000 tons.
+The first area of operations was to be the Azores, but new orders were received at sea to make for the Canadian coast.
+Despite having neither winter equipment nor reliable charts, they nonetheless arrived at the new area of operations off Cape Race, where Topp sank two ships of some 7,000 tons.

-There were many problems on this patrol, including stormy weather and difficulties with the torpedoes and engines.
-But it seems that this patrol with one of the best commanders was a good experience for the U-boat novice Brandi.
+There were many problems on this patrol, including severe weather conditions and difficulties with the torpedoes and engines, but it seems that serving under one of the top aces was good training for the U-boat novice Brandi.

-On 9 April, 1942 Brandi commissioned the VIIC U-boat U-617.
-Only five crewmembers apart from Brandi had any U-boat experience to speak of.
-From April to August 1942 Brandi completed the usual training with the new boat in the 5.
-U-Flotilla.
-(The 5.
-U-Flotilla was located in Kiel and was a training flotilla.)
+On 9 April 1942 Brandi commissioned the type VIIC U-boat U-617.
+Only five of the crew apart from Brandi had any experience of U-boats to speak of.
+From April to August 1942 Brandi trained with the new boat as part of the 5.
+U-Flotilla (a training unit based at Kiel.)

-In the first patrol with U-617, they left Kiel and arrived a month later in the port of St. Nazaire.
-On this patrol Brandi sank four ships.
+On the first patrol they left Kiel and arrived a month later at St. Nazaire, France, sinking four ships on the way.

-In November 1942 Brandi left St. Nazaire with U-617 for a second patrol.
-During this patrol Brandi claimed one destroyer damaged and one ship sunk, but there is no confirmation of this claim.
+In November 1942 Brandi left St. Nazaire for a second patrol in U-617.
+During this patrol Brandi claimed one destroyer damaged and one ship sunk, but there is no confirmation of either claim.

 The Gibraltar dash

-While at sea on 4 November, 1942 Brandi received the order to enter a new operational area, namely the Mediterranean.
-While navigating the heavily guarded Straits of Gibraltar, U- 617 was attacked by a British Sunderland aircraft which dropped two bombs but missed.
-On 19 November, Brandi attacked a British convoy, but the results were uncertain.
-After the attack U-617 spent four hours under depth charge attack, during which time some 80 depth charges were dropped.
+While at sea on 4 November, 1942 Brandi received an order to proceed to a new operational area: the Mediterranean.
+While navigating the heavily guarded Straits of Gibraltar, U-617 was targeted by a British Sunderland flying boat, but two bombs dropped both missed.
+On 19 November, Brandi attacked a British convoy, but the results, if any, remain uncertain.
+U-617 subsequently underwent four hours of depth charging, during which some 80 depth charges were dropped.

 1943